Alla Elana Cohen

 - Faculty member of New England Conservatory of Music

-- Publications include Perfect Pitch for You
+- Publications include Perfect Pitch for You, The Art of Modulation, and In the Vertical Realm

 - Recipient of commissions and six certificates of excellence from Music Teachers National Association (MTNA)